Steve Baker (politician): Early life and career

+Parliamentary career (2010–2024)

+Early backbench career

+Baker was selected as the Conservative candidate for Wycombe on 31 October 2009, after former Conservative MP Paul Goodman stood down.
+He was elected and held the seat for the Conservative Party, winning 48.6% of the vote and a majority of 9,560.

 Baker was rated as one of the Conservatives' top 10 most rebellious MPs of the 2010 intake.
 He was nominated as a 'Newcomer of the Year' on ConservativeHome.
 He was named as the most authoritative Member of Parliament on Twitter in January 2011.
 In March 2011, Baker initiated an adjournment debate alleging a malicious prosecution of an operator of an independent mental health unit.
-Eventually, the Solicitor General Edward Garnier issued an apology.
+The Solicitor General Edward Garnier issued an apology.
 That year, Baker attracted controversy after he was one of three Conservative MPs who went on a luxury trip to Equatorial Guinea, funded by the Government of the state, via a trust based in Malta.
 They reported at the end of the trip that human rights violations in the country were "trivial", in contrast to Amnesty International, which had reported repeated incidents of torture in the country.

-Baker has campaigned for banking reform, calling for banks to re-adopt Generally Accepted Accounting Practice to account for devalued loans, as well as failed ones; in May 2011, he calculated that the use of IFRS instead of GAAP over-stated the strength of Royal Bank of Scotland's balance sheet by £25bn.
+Baker campaigned for banking reform, calling for banks to re-adopt Generally Accepted Accounting Practice to account for devalued loans, as well as failed ones; in May 2011, he calculated that the use of IFRS instead of GAAP over-stated the strength of Royal Bank of Scotland's balance sheet by £25bn.
 He introduced a Ten Minute Rule bill to 'bring casino banking into the light', by changing rules by which banks account for derivatives.

 He was elected to the executive of the 1922 Committee on 16 May 2012, saying he was 'fed up with factionalism' and wanted 'to stand as neither a modernising 301 candidate or a traditionalist'.

+At the 2015 general election, Baker was re-elected, increasing his share of the vote to 51.4% and increasing his majority to 14,856.

+In June 2015 he became co-chair of Conservatives for Britain, a campaigning organisation formed of Eurosceptic MPs.

 Baker was shortlisted for the Grassroot Diplomat Initiative Award in 2015 for the founding of the Cobden Centre, and remains in the directory of the Grassroot Diplomat Who's Who publication.
 In 2017, the Unite Union raised concerns that Baker had lobbied for the deregulation of white asbestos.
 In 2010, in a series of parliamentary questions, Baker asked the Work and Pensions Secretary: "If he will bring forward proposals to distinguish the white form of asbestos and the blue and brown forms of that substance", also questioning: "If he will commission an inquiry into the appropriateness of the health and safety precautions in force in respect of asbestos cement."

+Baker became chair of the ERG, a pro-Brexit group of Conservative MPs, on 20 November 2016.

+At the snap 2017 general election, Baker was again re-elected, seeing his share of the vote decrease to 50% and his majority decrease to 6,578.